omar5mohamed/ieee/week3/readme.md

 skip entering 2FA code and go to my-account page
 ## Lab: 2FA broken logic
 we need to change (verify) parameter to carlos user to make the site send carlos 2FA code then bruteforce the mfa code
-## Brute-forcing a stay-logged-in cookie
+## Lab: Brute-forcing a stay-logged-in cookie
 the site recognize the user from stay-logged-in parameter the prameter format is base64(username:md5(hash))
 ## Lab: Password reset broken logic